BenjaminSmall94/reading-notes/Code201/Class-04.md

 ### Chapter 4: Links

-Links are the defining feature of a web page as they essentially enable a seemless experience fo "surfing the web".
+Links are the defining feature of a web page as they essentially enable a seamless experience fo "surfing the web".
 Links can link to a new website, to a different page in the same website, to a different part of the same webpage, or enable quick addressing of an email to a specific address.
 Links in HTML are created with and `<a>` tag and have a href attribute to determine the URL to associate with.
 When you link to another website the URL must be an absolute URL.
 Links to other pages on the same website use a relative URL.

 #### Relative URL Basics